algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 It offers comprehensive tools to facilitate development, and can be easily exported to multiple platforms (computers, mobiles, web, consoles).

 Entirely licensed by MIT, it gives developers a great deal of freedom and control over their creations.
-A library of asserts is also included in the software.
+A library of assets is also included in the software.

 ### Node